nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 <br>

-The index of the notes only applies to the currently displayed list, it <b>is not</b> tied to the note itself.
+The index of the notes only applies to the currently displayed list, it is <b>not</b> tied to the note itself.

 Both the People Panel and Notes Panel share a pool of tags to more easily relate a group of people to a specific note.